lyndon025/playtested/src/content/article/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions
+title: Everything you need to know about WitchSpring R (Mobile release?
+Console versions?)
+game: Everything you need to know about WitchSpring R (Mobile release?
+Console versions?)
 description: WitchSpring R, the much-anticipated remake of the mobile RPG classic, WitchSpring 1, is a captivating story-driven RPG that seamlessly combines elements of simulation, collecting, crafting, and thrilling battles.
 The game transports players into the world of Pieberry, a unique witch with white hair and bunny ears, who resides in a mystical forest teeming with fantastical creatures.
 Her desire to explore the human world sets the stage for an intriguing adventure.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-0.avif
+  - /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-1.avif
+  - /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-2.avif
+  - /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-3.avif
 pubDate: 2023-09-19
 tags:
-- board games
+  - board-games
   - everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions
   - family
   - ios
   - mobile
-- nintendo ds
+  - nintendo-ds
   - pc
-- playstation 3
+  - playstation-3
   - taptap
   - wii
-- xbox 360
+  - xbox-360
 thumb: /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-0.avif
-title: Everything you need to know about WitchSpring R (Mobile release?
-Console versions?)
-game: Everything you need to know about WitchSpring R (Mobile release?
-Console versions?)
-gallery:
-- /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-0.avif
-- /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-1.avif
-- /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-2.avif
-- /images/reviews/legacy/2023-09-19-everything-you-need-to-know-about-witchspring-r-mobile-release-console-versions-3.avif
 ---

-✨Overview
+## ✨Overview

-✨Overview
+## ✨Overview

 WitchSpring R, the much-anticipated remake of the mobile RPG classic, WitchSpring 1, is a captivating story-driven RPG that seamlessly combines elements of simulation, collecting, crafting, and thrilling battles.
 The game transports players into the world of Pieberry, a unique witch with white hair and bunny ears, who resides in a mystical forest teeming with fantastical creatures.
 Her desire to explore the human world sets the stage for an intriguing adventure.

-📖Background on the Series and the Original Game
+## 📖Background on the Series and the Original Game

-📖Background on the Series and the Original Game
+## 📖Background on the Series and the Original Game

 WitchSpring R (The R stands for "Remake/Remaster")  is part of the WitchSpring series, which was initially developed for mobile platforms by Korean game developer Kiwi Walks.
 Suyoung Jang, the lead developer, played a pivotal role in crafting the first three games in the series.
 Notably, the WitchSpring series adopts a player-friendly approach, offering buy-once titles devoid of in-game microtransactions or DLCs.
 Players make a single purchase to access the full game, including future updates, all without intrusive ads or premium currency to buy.

 The original WitchSpring 1, released in 2015 for mobile devices, laid the foundation for the series' engaging storytelling and immersive gameplay.
 WitchSpring R is set to revisit and revitalize this classic, bringing a fresh perspective to the cherished tale.

-🎮Release Date and Platforms
+## 🎮Release Date and Platforms

-🎮Release Date and Platforms
+## 🎮Release Date and Platforms

 PC Release: The game is scheduled for release on September 26, 2023, making its debut first on Steam